Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Background and Related Work

-Presently, the majority of software fairness testing research primarily revolves around tabular data, as indicated by a recent survey~\cite{chen2022fairness}.
-This paper centers on fairness testing for pedestrian detection in autonomous driving systems.
-We specifically examine three sensitive attributes (i.e., gender, age, and skin tone) that are more recognizable in autonomous driving datasets and have been widely considered in the fairness literature \cite{corrabs220508809}.
+Recently, Chen et al.~\cite{chen2022fairness} have presented a comprehensive survey of fairness testing research and analyzed its trend.
+This survey points out that the majority of existing work revolves around tabular data \cite{10.1145/3368089.3409704,10.1145/3468264.3468536,icseGoharBR23,9402057,10.1145/3583561}.
+For example, Biswas and Rajan \cite{10.1145/3368089.3409704} evaluated fairness of machine learning models on a crowd sourced platform using tabular datasets covering tasks such as credit risk prediction, income prediction, marketing, and loan application.
+Similarly, Chen et al. \cite{10.1145/3583561} conducted an empirical study on the group fairness achieved by state-of-the-art bias mitigation methods across eight commonly used tabular data-driven decision tasks.
+In contrast, our paper centers on fairness testing for pedestrian detection in autonomous driving systems.
+We specifically examine three sensitive attributes (i.e., gender, age, and skin tone) that are recognizable in autonomous driving datasets.
+These sensitive attributes have been demonstrated to be the most widely considered ones in the fairness testing literature \cite{chen2022fairness}.